One of the most important parts of building any kind of business is testing the market—and memberships are no different.

 This will allow you to pinpoint the gaps and opportunities that you can target, and inspire you to improve your product as well.

-Analyzing your target market helps you position your product within a competitive environment as well; You can better identify and promote the unique selling point (USP) of your membership business idea—something that can also guide your entire marketing strategy.
+Analyzing your target market helps you position your product within a competitive environment as well; you can better identify and promote the unique selling point (USP) of your membership business idea—something that can also guide your entire marketing strategy.

 3. Conduct User Research

-Comprehensive user research essential if you want to properly assess the viability of your membership business idea.
+Comprehensive user research is essential if you want to properly assess the viability of your membership business idea.

 Start by creating user personas and mapping out each persona’s ideal journey through your membership content.
 This is also referred to as the buyer’s journey, or the user’s journey.